RCMP begin enforcing injunction at 4th site of blockade of B.C. pipeline project | CBC News

 Supporter camp growing

-The chiefs and their supporters have remained defiant of the B.C.
-Supreme Court injunction, asserting Wet'suwet'en law instead and demanding that the province and federal government come to the table to sort out their rights and title to the territory.
+The chiefs and their supporters have defied the injunction, asserting Wet'suwet'en law instead and demanding that the province and federal government come to the table to sort out their rights and title to the territory.

-The hereditary chiefs and their supporters have been slowly pushed farther and farther out of the area as police take enforcement actions, camp by camp, down the Morice West Forest Service Road.
+The hereditary chiefs and their supporters have been slowly pushed farther out of the area as police move, camp by camp, down the Morice West Forest Service Road.

 As of Sunday, police were not allowing people past the four-kilometre mark on the road, saying that would be the boundary of an expanded exclusion zone that had previously been applied at the 27-kilometre mark.